Matlatzinca language

-Matlatzinca, or more specifically San Francisco Matlatzinca, is an endangered Oto-Manguean language of Western Central Mexico.
-The name of the language in the language itself is pjiekak'joo.
-The term "Matlatzinca" comes from Nahuatl, meaning "lords of the net".
-At one point, the Matlatzinca groups were called "pirindas", meaning "those in the middle".
+Matlatzinca is an endangered Oto-Manguean language spoken in San Francisco Oxtotilpan, State of Mexico.
+Natively the language is called bot'una [βotʔuna] or fot'una /mbot’una/.
+Matlatzinca is related to the Ocuiltec language and the two form the Matlatzincan branch.
+A third related language, Pirinda, went extinct in 1936 and may have been a variety of Matlatzinca.
+The name "Pirinda" has been described as an ethnonym and synonymous with Matlatzinca, though the people described as Pirinda were centered in Charo, Michoacán.
+"Matlatzinco" was the Nahuatl name for the Toluca valley, and may have originated from the word matlatl "net" in reference to the native's fishing nets or net-making.
+"Pirinda" is more obscure and has been attributed to either the Matlatzinca or Purépecha languages, meaning "in the middle," in reference to their location in the Purépecha Empire.

+In addition the language is also known as these names: Botuna, botuná, k’a futuna, futuna, maklasinca, maklatzinca, matéame, matlaltzinga, matlatzinca, matlatzinca de San Francisco de los Ranchos, and matlazinca.
+There's also the marginal names: Fot una, matazintla, matlame.

+History

 The first group or groups of Matlatzincas likely settled in the Toluca Valley around the 12th century.
 After other groups began to settle around and within it, the Matlatzinca territory became an important hub of economic activity.
 The economic activity prompted the Nahuatl language to become the dominant language in the area.
 At this point, Matlatzinca communities began losing their language.

 Since the Spanish conquest of the Aztec Empire, the group has lost much of their territory.
 As Franciscan orders began arriving in the territory and evangelizing to the natives, missionaries were forced to learn the languages and create grammars.
 In 1565 before epidemics ravaged the native populations of New Spain, it was estimated that there were perhaps 180,000 people who spoke Matlatzinca.